 One last point: Since all official definitions of “mitigation” include carbon dioxide removal (CDR), there is an overlap with the standard definition of “geoengineering” (CDR plus solar radiation management).
 Those who support mitigation but oppose geoengineering therefore hold a position that is rooted in terminological error.
 This brings me to …

-6. Geoengineering, which is the ONLY solution to global warming, has been marginalized.
+6. Geoengineering, which is the ONLY solution to global warming, has been deceptively marginalized.

 The most dangerous of the six distortions has been saved for last.
 This is the field’s treatment of geoengineering, which has been mocked and marginalized despite its existential significance.
-(For a striking example, see Chapter 7 in Michael Mann’s The Madhouse Effect.)
+(For a striking example of this dismissal posture, see Chapter 7 in Michael Mann’s The Madhouse Effect.)
 What is especially distressing is that the core scientific facts about geoengineering have been consistently suppressed.
 Let me quickly fill this shameful gap.

 Prior to the era of global warming the energy flowing from the Sun to the Earth was balanced by the heat radiating from the Earth into space.
 The global temperature was therefore stable.
 Excess GHGs upset this balance by decreasing the heat outflow, thereby raising the global temperature.
 Geoengineering is the reversal of this destructive process.
 It restores the heat balance by decreasing heat inflow (solar radiation management or SRM) and increasing heat outflow (carbon dioxide removal or CDR).
 Geoengineering is thus the thermodynamic opposite of global warming, and as such it is the fix – the ONLY fix – for this catastrophe.
 Zero emissions would eventually stop the warming process, but by the laws of physics they can’t reverse it.
 For more on this topic, see here and here.